 Dr. George Couse was born in Yarmouth Twp, (Elgin County) on the 20th of October, 1825.
 His parents were John Couse and the former Rachael Ensley.
-His siblings included Mary Ann, Ensley and Elizabeth.
+His parents were farmers and his siblings were; Mary Ann, Ensley and Elizabeth.

 Mrs. Couse died on the 4th of May, 1900.
 At the time of her death she resided at Lot #1, Concession 1, Mosa Township (near Wardsville/Newbury).
 Their only child Alta died the following year on the 17th of July (1901).
 On her death record it records Alta’s age as 30 years.
 This is inaccurate, as Alta appears as a 4 year old on the 1861 census.
 Her age would be closer to 45.

 Dr. Couse married Eliza Amelia (Newcombe) Marlatt in London, Ontario on the 1st of July, 1903.
 Mrs. Eliza Couse was a widow and 48 years old at the time of her marriage to Dr. Couse.
 Her first husband William Marlatt, had died on the 6th of May, 1900 in Yarmouth Twp, Elgin County.
 William and Eliza Marlatt had 6 children; Jesse, Laura, Mary, George, James (died at the age of 9 months) and Beulah.
 Her parents were Abram Newcombe and the former Olive Courser.
 At the time of their marriage, Dr. Couse was living in Yarmouth Twp (near St. Thomas), Elgin County.

 Dr. Couse died on the 16th of August, 1905.
 The death record states that he died at 326 Dundas Street in London, Ontario.
 He was buried at the St. Thomas Cemetery.
 His parents are also buried there.
 Mrs. Eliza Couse died in 1937 and she was buried at the St. Thomas Cemetery.